goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 └── application                # And you want your task to run here
 ```

-Suppose your task is defined at `./zaruba-tasks/application/tasks.yaml` and you want to run the task inside `./application`, directory, then you need to define task's location as follow:
+Suppose you define a task at `./zaruba-tasks/application/tasks.yaml`.
+To run that task from the `./application` directory, you need to define its location as follows:

 ```yaml
 # file: ./zaruba-tasks/application/tasks.yaml